 Overview of the Individual Characterization Scenario by Linking Attacks

-Figure 1a illustrates the privacy breaching scenario that is considered.
-In the context of breach, there are two datasets.
-First dataset contains gene expression levels and HIV disease status (HIV+/HIV-) for ne individuals.
-The gene expression dataset is de-identified by removal of the names.
-This dataset is released for public access.
-The second dataset contains the genotypes and the identities for nv individuals.
-We assume that this dataset is released with restricted access.
-It should be noted that the number of individuals in genotype dataset is assumed to be larger than the number of individuals in expression dataset.
-The adversary gains access to both datasets and intends to identify the disease state (i.e., HIV+ or HIV-) of each of the ne individuals in the gene expression dataset.
-For this, attacker predicts the genotypes of the variants for each individual in gene expression dataset and links the individuals in the expression dataset to the individuals in the genotype dataset.
-The linking process is basically comparison of the predicted genotypes for each individual and identifying the best matching individual.
-In the genotype prediction, the attacker concentrates on expression quantitative trait loci (eQTL) in the attack.
-The attacker aims at exploiting the correlation between the eQTL variant genotypes and eQTL gene expression levels for predicting eQTL variant genotypes with high accuracy.
+Figure 1a illustrates the general privacy breaching scenario that is considered.
+As we introduced earlier, there are three datasets in the context of the breach.
+First dataset contains the phenotype information for a set of individuals.
+The phenotypes can include sensitive information such as disease status in addition to several molecular phenotypes such as gene expression levels, blood cholesterol levels, and other metabolite levels.
+The second dataset contains the genotypes and the identities for another set of individuals.
+The third dataset contains a correlations between one or more of the phenotypes in the phenotype dataset and the genotypes.
+In this dataset, each entry contains a phenotype, a variant, and the degree to which these values are correlated.
+In order to formulate and demonstrate the results, we will focus on the gene expression dataset as the phenotype dataset.
+As explained earlier, the abundance of gene expression-genotype correlation (eQTL) datasets makes these datasets most suitable for linking attacks.

 Figure 1b illustrates the eQTL, expression, and genotype datasets.
 The eQTL dataset is composed of a list of gene-variant pairs such that the gene expression levels and variant genotypes are significantly correlated.
 We will denote the number of eQTL entries with nq.
 The eQTL (gene) expression levels and eQTL (variant) genotypes are stored in nq×ne and nq×nv matrices e and v, respectively, where ne and nv denotes the number of individuals in gene expression dataset and individuals in genotype dataset. kth row of e, ek, contains the gene expression values for kth eQTL entry and ek,j represents the expression of the kth gene for jth individual.
 Similarly, k row of v, vk, contains the genotypes for kth eQTL variant and vk,j represents the genotype (vk,j ϵ {0,1,2}) of k variant for jth individual.
 We assume that the variant genotypes and gene expression levels for the kth eQTL entry are distributed randomly over the samples in accordance with random variables (RVs) which we denote with Vk and Ek, respectively.
 As explained earlier, these random variables are correlated with each other.
 We denote the correlation with ρ(Ek,Vk).
 In most of the eQTL studies, the value of the correlation is reported in the eQTL dataset.
 The absolute value of ρ(Ek,Vk) indicates the strength of association between the eQTL genotype and the eQTL expression level.
 The sign of ρ(Ek,Vk) represents the direction of association, i.e., which genotype corresponds to higher expression and the magnitude represents the strength of the association.
 This forms the basis for correct predictability of the eQTL genotypes using eQTL expression expression levels: The homozygous genotypes associate with the extremes of the gene expression levels, i.e., the highest of the lowest levels of expression and the heterozygous genotypes associate with moderate levels of expression.
 Most of the eQTL studies utilize complicated linear models to identify this association between the genotypes and the gene expression levels.